-WINNERS OF SECONDARY PRIZES: When accepting a secondary prize, the winner shall sign a Prize Awardee Release form assuming all risks, including taxes, associated with the raffle prize redemption.
+WINNERS OF SECONDARY PRIZES: When accepting a secondary prize, the winner shall sign a Prize Awardee Release form assuming all risks, including taxes, associated with the prize redemption.

-PRIVACY: Raffle winners (either by purchasing a ticket for themselves, or gifted a winning raffle ticket) shall allow RCTF to use their name, address and likeness, in perpetuity, for purposes of advertising the raffle or Show, without further consent or compensation, or the execution of a publicity release, unless prohibited by law.
+PRIVACY: Winners (either by purchasing a ticket for themselves, or gifted a winning ticket) shall allow RCTF to use their name, address and likeness, in perpetuity, for purposes of advertising the Show, without further consent or compensation, or the execution of a publicity release, unless prohibited by law.

-ARBITRATION: In the event of any dispute, claim, or controversy arising between the purchaser of a raffle ticket and the RCTF or the Rotary Club of Tucson relating to the raffle, it shall be resolved by final, binding arbitration in Tucson, Arizona, pursuant to the Revised Uniform Arizona Arbitration Act, ARS 12-3001, et seq.
+ARBITRATION: In the event of any dispute, claim, or controversy arising between the purchaser of a ticket and the RCTF or the Rotary Club of Tucson relating to the chance to win, it shall be resolved by final, binding arbitration in Tucson, Arizona, pursuant to the Revised Uniform Arizona Arbitration Act, ARS 12-3001, et seq.

-FORCE MAJEURE: In the event the Tucson Classics Car Show is cancelled due to inclement weather, pandemic, or other unforeseeable circumstances, the raffle will still take place at the appointed time and prizes awarded, but no monetary refunds for ticket purchases will be given.
-Neither RCTF nor the Rotary Club of Tucson shall be liable for any delay or failure of conducting the Raffle by reason of any act of God, acts of a common enemy, the elements, earthquake, fire, floods, riots, epidemics or other similar events or acts constituting an event of force majeure.
+FORCE MAJEURE: In the event the Tucson Classics Car Show is cancelled due to inclement weather, pandemic, or other unforeseeable circumstances, the chance to win will still take place at the appointed time and prizes awarded, but no monetary refunds for ticket purchases will be given.
+Neither RCTF nor the Rotary Club of Tucson shall be liable for any delay or failure of conducting the Chance to win by reason of any act of God, acts of a common enemy, the elements, earthquake, fire, floods, riots, epidemics or other similar events or acts constituting an event of force majeure.
 If, through no fault of the RCTF, a proposed prize becomes unavailable due to cessation of manufacture, or destruction, or similar problem, RCTF reserves the right to substitute a similar product that is of equal or greater value.

-GOVERNING LAW: Any case or controversy arising out of the Show or the raffle shall be governed by the laws of the State of Arizona.
+GOVERNING LAW: Any case or controversy arising out of the Show or the chance to win shall be governed by the laws of the State of Arizona.